spaceteams/micrometer-keycloak/README.md

 Inspired by @aerogear's [Keycloak Metrics SPI](https://github.com/aerogear/keycloak-metrics-spi).

-A [Service Provider](https://www.keycloak.org/docs/4.8/server_development/index.html#_providers) that adds a metrics endpoint to Keycloak.
-The endpoint returns metrics data ready to be scraped by [Prometheus](https://prometheus.io/).
+A [Service Provider](https://www.keycloak.org/docs/4.8/server_development/index.html#_providers) that automatically publishes all metrics to StatsD using the DataDog flavor.

-Two distinct providers are defined:
+Defined providers:

 * `MetricsEventListener` to record the internal Keycloak events
-* `MetricsEndpoint` to expose the data through a custom endpoint

-The endpoint lives under `<url>/auth/realms/<realm>/metrics`.
-It will return data for all realms, no matter which realm you use in the URL (you can just default to `/auth/realms/master/metrics`).

 ## Usage